Hillarys Group Tax Strategy

 - Engage in full, open and early dialogue with HMRC to discuss tax planning, strategy, risks and significant transactions.

 - Make fair, accurate and timely disclosure in correspondence and returns, and respond to queries and information requests in a timely fashion.

-- Seek to resolve issues with HMRC in a timely manner, and where disagreements arise work with HMRC to resolve issues by agreement where possible.
+- Seek to resolve issues with HMRC in real time and before returns are filed if possible, and where disagreements arise work with HMRC to resolve issues by agreement where possible.

 - Be open and transparent about decision-making, governance and tax planning.

 - Reasonably believe that transactions are structured to give a tax result which is not inconsistent with the economic consequences (unless specific legislation anticipates that result), nor contrary to the intentions of Parliament.